Albert Lasker: Early life and career

-Lasker was born on May 1, 1880 in Freiburg, Germany, the son of Nettie Heidenheimer Davis and Morris Lasker.
+Lasker was born on May 1, 1880, in Freiburg, Germany, the son of Nettie Heidenheimer Davis and Morris Lasker.
 His family was Jewish.
 Morris had emigrated from Prussia in 1856, while Lasker's mother was an American citizen.
 They lived in Galveston, Texas, but Morris had moved Nettie to Germany during her pregnancy for better medical care.
 The family returned to Galveston within six months, and Lasker spent the rest of his childhood in Texas.

 Lasker started working as a newspaper reporter while he was still a teenager.
 He assisted the successful Congressional campaign of the Republican Robert Hawley in 1896.
 Although Texas politics had been dominated by the Democratic Party since shortly after Reconstruction, in this election, many voters split between the Democrats and the Populist Party, and Hawley won with less than 50% of the votes.

 In 1898 his father, who disapproved of journalism, persuaded Lasker to move to Chicago to try an advertising position at Lord & Thomas.
-After he worked as an office boy for a year, one of the agency's salesmen left, and Lasker acquired his territory.
+After he worked as an office boy for a year, one of the agency's salesmen left and Lasker acquired his territory.
 During this time, Lasker created his first campaign.
 He hired a friend, Eugene Katz, to write the copy for a series of Wilson Ear Drum Company ads.
 They featured a photograph of a man cupping his ear.
 George Wilson, president of the Ear Drum company, adopted the ads and his sales increased.

-CEO Lord & Thomas
+CEO of Lord & Thomas

-When Lord retired in 1903, Lasker purchased his share and became a partner.
-He purchased the firm in 1912 at the age of 32.
+When Daniel Lord retired in 1903, Lasker purchased his share and became a partner with Ambrose Thomas.
+Lasker purchased the firm in 1912 at the age of 32.

 Chicago, along with New York, was the center of the nation's advertising industry.
-Lasker, known as the "father of modern advertising," made Chicago his base 1898–1942.
-As head of the Lord and Thomas agency, Lasker devised a copywriting technique that appealed directly to the psychology of the consumer.
+Lasker, known as the "father of modern advertising," made Chicago his base from 1898–1942.
+As head of Lord & Thomas, Lasker devised a copy writing technique that appealed directly to the psychology of the consumer.
+He taught America to drink an orange for breakfast to sell the perishable fruit in the Midwest, and to buy the Sunkist brand in bulk to compete with Florida oranges.
 Women seldom smoked cigarettes; he told them if they smoked Lucky Strikes they could stay slender.
 Lasker's use of radio, particularly with his campaigns for Palmolive soap, Pepsodent toothpaste, Kotex products, and Lucky Strike cigarettes, not only revolutionized the advertising industry but also significantly changed popular culture.